Reach out! We’re available by email or phone and can answer all of your questions.

 - Standard Curve

-The Urea Nitrogen (BUN) Detection Kit quantitatively measures urea nitrogen in serum, plasma, urine, and saliva.
-Please read the complete kit insert before performing this assay.
-The Urea Nitrogen (BUN) Detection Kit can be completed in 30 minutes.
+The Urea Nitrogen (BUN) Colorimetric Detection Kit quantitatively measures urea nitrogen levels in serum, plasma, urine, and saliva.
+The Urea Nitrogen (BUN) Colorimetric Detection Kit is a Detection Kit with a run time of 30 minutes.
+Please read the complete kit insert for more information before performing this assay.

-Urea is a by-product of protein metabolism by the liver and is removed from the blood by the kidneys.
+The liver generates Urea as a by-product of protein metabolism, which is later filtered from the blood by the kidneys.
 Urea freely filters through the glomerulus but is reabsorbed by the renal tubules in a flow-dependent fashion.
-A higher flow rate causes more urea nitrogen to be cleared from the circulation and eliminated through the kidneys.
+A higher flow rate causes more urea nitrogen clearance from the circulation and elimination through the kidneys.
 As a result, the level of circulating urea nitrogen and serum creatinine serves as a primary measure of kidney function.

 Average adult blood urea nitrogen (BUN) levels should be between 7 and 21 mg urea nitrogen per 100 mL blood (mg/dL).
 Azotemia, poor kidney function, will cause elevated BUN levels (≥ 50 mg/dL) and is associated with acute kidney failure or injury, severe acute pancreatitis, congestive heart failure, or gastrointestinal bleeding.
 Azotemia also can occur with dehydration, as a result of alcohol abuse, or with high protein diets.
 Lower than expected BUN levels are usually not clinically predictive but are primarily associated with liver disease or malnutrition, including malabsorption and low protein diets.
 Urine and saliva are acceptable non-invasive samples for the measurement of urea nitrogen.